julia-popko/julia-popko.github.io/README.md

 ## Upload project

-Open Github Desktop, on the left bar type the summary of your changes (eg: Added project name), then click on `Commit to master`,
+Open Github Desktop, on the left bar type the summary of your changes (eg: Added project name), then click on `Commit to master`, and on the top bar click on `Push origin`.
+Done!

 ## Add modifications to content